srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/ACPI_TABLE_UPGRADE.md

 profile, and a full profile that layers whole-table replacements on top of the same SSDT payloads.

-- SSDT-only profile: enable the smaller table-upgrade set through `initramfs.list` or `--acpi-table-upgrade ssdt`.
+- SSDT-only profile: enable the smaller table-upgrade set through a board `initramfs.list` or `--acpi-table-upgrade ssdt`.
 This profile contains only additive SSDT payloads.
-It repairs the captured `_CPC` reference-performance values, updates the Radxa O6 RTS5453 Type-C PD controller nodes to use shared IRQ resources, adds SCMI mailbox shared-memory windows, marks the GPU non-coherent, describes BusPerf fabric performance devices, exposes the DSU PMU, keeps the isolated `ECTZ` critical trip overlay, supplies the combined DTB/MemoryMap-backed SoC thermal monitor sensor table, describes the Sky1 reboot-reason register, and adds DTB-aligned audio DMA/HDA metadata including the HDA `_DMA` translation window.
+On O6 it repairs the captured `_CPC` reference-performance values, updates the RTS5453 Type-C PD controller nodes to use shared IRQ resources, adds SCMI mailbox shared-memory windows, marks the GPU non-coherent, describes BusPerf fabric performance devices, exposes the DSU PMU, keeps the isolated `ECTZ` critical trip overlay, supplies the combined DTB/MemoryMap-backed SoC thermal monitor sensor table, describes the Sky1 reboot-reason register, and adds DTB-aligned audio DMA/HDA metadata including the HDA `_DMA` translation window.
+On O6N, the SSDT profile keeps only the overlays that are compatible with the O6N ACPI namespace and leaves O6-only EC, Type-C, audio, and extra thermal-zone overlays out.
-- DSDT/whole-table profile: enable the full replacement profile through `initramfs-dsdt.list` or `--acpi-table-upgrade dsdt`.
-This profile includes the same SSDT payloads, plus a Radxa `1.2.1`-derived `DSDT.aml` with a newer OEM revision, mainline-only PCIe/USB device-model policy, DTB-aligned eDP backlight brightness levels, and the ACPI `RAOP` ramoops description used by the pstore/ramoops driver.
-It also adds the replacement `PPTT.aml` cache topology and, when enabled by USE flags, the generated `IORT.aml` SMMU table update.
+- DSDT/whole-table profile: enable the full replacement profile through a board `initramfs-dsdt.list` or `--acpi-table-upgrade dsdt`.
+This profile includes the same board-specific SSDT payloads, plus that board's Radxa-`1.2.1`-derived `DSDT.aml`.
+On O6, the DSDT replacement carries the newer OEM revision, mainline-only PCIe/USB device-model policy, DTB-aligned eDP backlight brightness levels, and the ACPI `RAOP` ramoops description used by the pstore/ramoops driver.
+On O6N, the DSDT source is the O6N-compatible base DSDT captured from an O6N `1.2.1` system so the full profile can share the whole-table payload structure without using the O6 DSDT on O6N hardware.
+  Both boards also include the replacement `PPTT.aml` cache topology and, when enabled by USE flags, the generated `IORT.aml` SMMU table update.

-The DSDT replacement keeps the generic Linux-visible `PNP0A08` PCIe and `PNP0D10` USB hierarchies and marks the duplicate vendor-specific CIX/Cadence PCIe/USB hierarchy not-present.
+The O6 DSDT replacement keeps the generic Linux-visible `PNP0A08` PCIe and `PNP0D10` USB hierarchies and marks the duplicate vendor-specific CIX/Cadence PCIe/USB hierarchy not-present.
 The `DSDT.aml` payload itself does not change CPU numbering, APIC, IORT, or the AML CPU topology; those whole-table updates